NHL resumes play after postponements aimed at highlighting social issues

 "We want to be there for that."

-Bruins winger Brad Marchand said the last few days have had an impact on both NHL players and people around the world.
+Marchand said the last few days have had an impact on both NHL players and society.

 "We want to continue to use our platform to show that we stand together with all of our players of colour, and to continue to show that we're going to be better," said the Halifax product.
 "We're going continue to show support ... this is only the start.